Slimefun/Slimefun4/CONTRIBUTING.md

 ## :scroll: 5.
 Pull Requests: Wiki contributions
 Slimefun is a very large project and might be quite intimidating for new players.
 That's why good documentation is always nice and helpful.
-If you have played with Slimefun for a while and gotten yourself familiar with how things work, please consider contributing your experiences and knowledge to others via the wiki!
+If you have played with Slimefun for a while and gotten yourself familiar with how things work, please consider contributing your experiences and knowledge to others via the wiki.
 It would help out a lot :heart:

 You can find a tutorial on how to contribute to our wiki right here:<br>